-A US$1.2m mezzanine loan from REPP will conclude the commercial financing arrangements for Tanzania’s first ever wind farm, as well as improve the project commercial viability.
-The project will provide much-needed energy security to a growing rural population, and supply connected communities and businesses sustainably with green, grid-quality power.
+Tanzania’s first ever wind farm is up and running after a US$1.2m mezzanine loan from REPP concluded the financing arrangements for the project and improved its overall commercial viability.
+Completed in June 2020, the 2.4MW wind farm is providing much-needed energy security to a growing rural population, and supplying connected communities and businesses sustainably with green power.

 Developer Mwenga Hydro Ltd (a project company of the Rift Valley Energy Group) has been operating a 4MW hydropower plant in the Mufindi District of Tanzania’s Iringa region since 2012, providing power to TANESCO and its own rural grid network, managed by the developer’s own licensed rural distribution company.

 The grid, which is the first private large-scale rural network in Tanzania, currently supports more than 4,500 connections across 32 villages.
 However, this is expected to steadily increase to more than 6,000 connections over the course of the next two years, including energy-intensive end users such as tea-processing companies and sawmills, alongside a rapidly growing SME sector.